 All staff should receive regular safeguarding and child protection updates.
 For example, via email, e-bulletins, staff meetings, and at least annually.
 This is to provide staff with the relevant skills and knowledge to safeguard children effectively.

-- The SET Procedures (ESCB, 2018) state: each establishment (school or college) should have a designated and deputy professional lead for safeguarding.
-This role should be clearly set out and supported with a regular training and development program in order to fulfil the child welfare and safeguarding responsibilities.
+Each establishment (school or college) should have a designated lead for safeguarding.
+There should also be a deputy.
+This role should be set out clearly.
+It should also be supported with a regular training and development program.
+This is so that child welfare and safeguarding responsibilities are met.

-To support schools in ensuring all staff are appropriately trained, the presentations and on-line learning opportunities below are available.
-Schools are, of course, able to make their own arrangements for training and are not required to use these tools.
-They should, however, ensure they are meeting statutory requirements (above) in training all staff in child protection practice and procedures.
+Presentations and online learning are available below.
+These support schools in ensuring all staff are trained appropriately.
+Schools may make their own arrangements for training and are not required to use these tools.
+However, schools should ensure they are meeting statutory requirements, in training all staff in child protection practice and procedures.

-The Essex Safeguarding Children Board offers face to face Level 2 training.
-Further details can be accessed via the ESCB
+The Essex Safeguarding Children Board offers Level 2 training.
+Details available on their website.

 Level 2 Safeguarding Training - Certificate Template